patronage/bubs-next/README.md

 ### To get up and running locally:

-1. Setup Wordpress by going into the wordpress folder and running `composer install && yarn install`.
+1. Setup Wordpress by going into the `wordpress` folder and running `composer install && yarn install`.
 Then you can use `yarn dev` as an alias to start docker.
-2. Setup Next by going into the wordpress folder and pulling down env variables by running `vercel env pull` (see 'configuring vercel' if first time).
+2. Setup Next by going into the `website` folder and pulling down env variables by running `vercel env pull` (see 'configuring vercel' if first time).
 Then run `vercel dev` to preview the site locally.

 ### Configuring vercel